cdesouza02/Lab-Notebook/Weekly Tasks/Fall_2024 Agenda.md

 Oct 28-31
 - [ ] NDistem
+	- which talks to go to on friday 3:15 to 4:30
+- [ ] talk to gabby about asking when her honors project is actually due, ask ali or rae
+	- [ ] if due in december sign up for a lab meeting to practice presentation
-- [ ] post-PCR room for coral pcr as well as oyster pcr? should we use the same fridge?
+- [x] post-PCR room for coral pcr as well as oyster pcr? should we use the same fridge?
 - [ ] CBC extraction plan
 	- questions about the diseased tissue, should I just get rid of them since I extracted them?
-- [ ] email Sarah about psbA primers
+- [ ] email Sarah Davies about psbA primers
+	- [ ] try Allison Lewis from Lajuenesse lab
-- [ ]
+- [ ] tell brooke to keep an eye out for USA Scientific well makers
+- [ ] samples missing from 2019 ask brooke (PAST, SSID, MCAV, PSTR should have data for all time points)
+	- T1_24 (tag) MCAV
+	- 2019 T3_70_PSTR

 Oct 21-25
 - [x] symportal ITS2 papers